adameubanks/KhanradRadio/README.md

 # Khanrad Radio

 Khanrad Radio uses python to play your music like a radio show.
 You choose a folder and it randomly selects a song for you.
-Inbetween songs, Khanrad Radio tells you the weather, time and upcomming songs.
+Inbetween songs, Khanrad Radio tells you the weather, time and upcoming songs.

 Dependencies: